Amdavad Ni Gufa by the Pritzker Prize Winner, B.V.Doshi

-Gufa shined like a diamond in the sea of rigid structure.
-When modernism and contemporary ruled the architecture with geometric forms, Doshi redefined the expression of contemporary with traditional adaptation.
-And let us remind, back in 1992, this underground was the first attempt in India.
+Gufa shined like a diamond in the sea of rigid structures.
+When modernism and contemporary ruled architecture with geometric forms, Doshi redefined the expression of contemporary with traditional adaptation.
+And let us remind you, back in 1992, this underground was the first attempt in India.
 Huge ambition can invite huge risks.
-Doshi combated these constructional hurdles using computer-aided software’s to curate the dome structure.
+Doshi combated these constructional hurdles using computer-aided software to curate the dome structure.

-The gallery’s foundation consists of a simple floor wired mesh with mortar.
+The gallery’s foundation consists of a simple floor-wired mesh with mortar.
 The structural components of the gallery are the irregular columns placed strategically to withstand the building load.
-The use of a minimal layer of Ferro cement avoided unnecessary load on the structure.
+And the use of a minimal layer of Ferro cement avoided unnecessary load on the structure.